networknt/model-config/hybrid/attribute-command/README.md

 This is the attribute-command for the portal API attribute management as part of the light-portal service.
-This service is reponsible for updating the attributes to serve the UI of the light-portal.
+This service is reponsible for updating the attribute to serve the UI of the light-portal.

 Generate the project to the attribute-command folder